vegaprotocol/vega/PROCESS.md

 * **adding** the `no-changelog` label will **stop this job from running**
 * **removing** the `no-changelog` label will **start running this job**

-A [third party GitHub action](https://github.com/Zomzog/changelog-checker) makes sure all PRs that meet the above criteria have a change to the changelog in the files changed.
+A [third party GitHub action](https://github.com/Zomzog/changelog-checker) makes sure all pull requests that meet the above criteria have a change to the changelog in the files changed.

-> Note: For further details on good practice for CHANGELOG entries see the [keepachangelog docs](https://keepachangelog.com/en/1.0.0/)
+> Note: For further details on good practice for CHANGELOG entries see the [`keepachangelog` docs](https://keepachangelog.com/en/1.0.0/)

 #### Update Issue When PR Linked

 This job will only run if the [Verify Linked Issue](# Verify-Linked-Issue-Job) job has run successfully.
 It has a number of steps that use GitHub GraphQL queries to retrieve and update data:

 1. **Get the project data**: gets variables such as the current sprint and specific kanban board column names.
-1. **Get linked issue nodeid**: gets the nodeID of the **most recent** issue that has been linked to the pull request.
+1. **Get linked issue `nodeid`**: gets the `nodeID` of the **most recent** issue that has been linked to the pull request.
 1. **Add issue to project**: adds the linked issue to the project board, if not already present.
 1. **Set issue project status fields**: updates the issue fields; sets the status to `In Progress` and sprint to `@current`.